neuroretransmit/model-of-malevolence/README.md

 - Control panel on regular Tor through gateway from private
 - Compromise of control panel
 - Compromise of C2 node
-- Compromise of Attacker node
+- Compromise of Worker node
 - Compromise of Scanner node
 - Compromise of Proxy node
 - Implant found and analyzed